 Since its introduction at SHOT Show 2018, the Sig Sauer P365 has been acknowledged as a formidable challenger in the arena of concealed-carry handguns, alongside popular alternatives like the Glock 43 and Smith & Wesson M&P Shield.
 The Sig Sauer P365 flaunts subcompact size for concealed carry and a polymer grip that can accommodate 10-round, 12-round, or 15-round mags.
 This Sig P365 review highlights everything you need to know about the gun.
+We also reviewed Glock 43 and Smith And Wesson M&P 2.0 for you.

 Sig P365 Review - Does It Live up to the Hype?